nth-chile/gagesalzano2/src/_projects/Chips-Clubhouse.md

   />
 </div>

-<p class="bg">The website includes more food photography and some photos of the artwork thats hung in the interior of the restaurant that inspired the brand design.</p>
+<p class="bg-dark">The website includes more food photography and some photos of the artwork thats hung in the interior of the restaurant that inspired the brand design.</p>

 {{slide['end']}}